xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI_1.md

 ## Providing the Google API Key

-At the beginning of the tutorials a list of requirements were presented with one of them being a [Google Api Key](./geolocation#api-keys).
+At the beginning of the tutorials, a list of requirements was presented with one of them being a [Google API Key](./geolocation#api-keys).
 If you have not done that now would be a good time so we can get this working.

 To provide the key we will need to set the [GOOGLE_API_KEY](https://github.com/electron/electron/blob/master/docs/api/environment-variables.md#google_api_key) environment variable before the application is run.